 The Human Services Technology Gerontology concentration prepares students to specialize in direct service delivery work to older adults and their families.
 The curriculum provides both theoretical and applied models for understanding issues of aging.

-The Human Services Technology curriculum prepares students for entry-level positions in institutions and agencies that provide social, community, and educational services.
+The Social & Human Services Technology AAS Degree prepares students for entry-level positions in institutions and agencies that provide social, community and educational services.

 The Human Services Technology Mental Health concentration prepares students for job opportunities in the mental health field.
 The curriculum enables students to understand culturally and emotionally handicapped, developmentally disabled or addicted clients through a variety of models and diagnoses.

-The Addiction and Recovery Studies Intervention Certificate is designed for individuals who already hold a bachelor's or master's degree in a human services-related field.
-The certificate may assist students in meeting the educational requirements for certification and/or licensure from the North Carolina Addictions Specialist Professional Practice Board.
+The Addiction and Recovery Studies Intervention Certificate is designed for individuals who already hold a bachelor's or master's degree in a field not related to human or social services.

 The Mental Health Intervention Certificate program is designed for individuals whose primary responsibility is not mental health-focused but for whom knowledge of human services and mental health issues and resources would be beneficial.